 The teaching of our host country's language is an important part of the Optimist International School.
-The aim is to teach the Dutch language to the pupils in our international community and increase the knowledge and skills of our Dutch speaking pupils.
+The aim is to teach the Dutch language to the students in our international community and increase the knowledge and skills of our Dutch speaking students.

 In Groups 1-3 Dutch lessons include every day vocabulary and are animated by songs, rhymes, stories, films and games.
-Dutch lessons are designed to encourage pupils to progress from 'New to Dutch' to 'Early acquisition' and 'Becoming familiar with the language'.
-In Groups 4-7 Dutch courses are designed to encourage and enable our pupils to progress from the beginning levels of comprehension, to becoming competent and more fluent and being able to communicate more freely within their host community.
+Dutch lessons are designed to encourage students to progress from 'New to Dutch' to 'Early acquisition' and 'Becoming familiar with the language'.
+In Groups 4-7 Dutch courses are designed to encourage and enable our students to progress from the beginning levels of comprehension, to becoming competent and more fluent and being able to communicate more freely within their host community.

-The Optimist International School offers a continuous progress programme for the beginner, through to the advanced level pupil, with differentiation depending on their ability and needs.
-As the pupils progress, they acquire not only a facility in oral expression but also basic proficiency in reading and writing Dutch.
+In collaboration with the Dutch team of Haarlemmermeer Lyceum - a secondary bilingual school in Hoofddorp - we have a team of Dutch as Additional Language (NT2) specialists.
+We offer a continuous progress programme for the beginner, through to the advanced level student, with differentiation depending on their ability and needs.

+As the students progress, they acquire not only a facility in oral expression but also basic proficiency in reading and writing Dutch.
+This enables a smooth transition from our school to the bilingual programme at Haarlemmermeer Lyceum.

 The school makes use of the host country's resources, cultural and environmental points of interest.
-The school library houses a collection of

-Dutch books.
-Pupils are strongly encouraged to interact with the Dutch community, to foster an international understanding and to practise their Dutch.
-The European Framework of Reference for Languages is used to benchmark pupils' progress in Dutch.
+The school library houses a collection of Dutch books.
+Students are strongly encouraged to interact with the Dutch community, to foster an international understanding and to practise their Dutch.
+The European Framework of Reference for Languages is used to benchmark students' progress in Dutch.